MP Estate Planning UK

 Key deadlines and common triggers

-Only the lead trustee can claim and manage a trust on the register.
-Trustees must update the register within days — specifically within 90 days — after any significant changes.
+Only the lead trustee (or an authorised agent) can claim and manage a trust on the register.
+Trustees must update the register within 90 days of any significant changes — this is a strict deadline, not a guideline.

-• Typical triggers for updates: changes to trustee contact details, beneficiary details, or control and ownership.
+• Typical triggers for updates: changes to trustee details (appointment or retirement), beneficiary details, settlor information, the trust’s tax status, or changes to control and ownership of trust assets.

 • Mismatched details slow progress.
-Keep names, addresses and dates consistent with your files.
+Keep names, addresses and dates consistent across your trust deed, the TRS registration and any correspondence with HMRC.

-• One simple filing routine — one folder, one naming pattern, one version history — saves time when asked for evidence.
+• One simple filing routine — one folder, one naming pattern, one version history — saves considerable time when you are asked for evidence.
+As Mike Pugh says, “Plan, don’t panic.”

 Collect the key files that prove who acted, when they acted, and why each change took place.